Rail gauge in Australia: Wentworth Committee

 The Commonwealth, NSW and Victorian governments were first to start work, with the first freight train operating on the converted North East line to Melbourne operating in January 1962 and the first through passenger train in April 1962.
-Over the next 12 months, net freight tonnage was up 32.5% and to 1973, there was an average increase of 8.6%.
+Over the next 12 months, net freight tonnage was up 32.5%.
+To 1973, there was an average increase of 8.6%.

 The work in Western Australia was predicated by an agreement entered into in November 1960 between the state government and BHP for a standard gauge line to be built to allow iron ore from Koolyanobbing to be shipped to a new steel mill at Kwinana.
-A new dual gauge line was built through the Avon Valley from Midland to Northam on 1 in 200 grades instead of 1 in 40; and a new line was built from Southern Cross to Kalgoorlie though Koolyanobbing.
-The first wheat train ran from Merredin to Fremantle in November 1966 and the first iron ore train from Koolyanobbing to Kwinana in April 1967, with the line opened in full in August 1969.
-Kalgoolie to Perth freight train times were reduced from 31 hours to 13 hours, and passenger train times from 14 hours to 8 hours.
-A new line was built from Woodbridge to Kwinana and one of the tracks on the Fremantle line converted to dual track from Cockburn Junction to Fremantle Harbour.
+A new dual gauge line was built through the Avon Valley from Midland to Northam on 1 in 200 grades instead of 1 in 40.
+A new line was built from Southern Cross to Kalgoorlie though Koolyanobbing.

+The first wheat train ran from Merredin to Fremantle in November 1966.
+The first iron ore train ran from Koolyanobbing to Kwinana in April 1967.
+The line opened in full in August 1969.
+Kalgoorlie to Perth freight train times were reduced from 31 hours to 13 hours, and passenger train times from 14 hours to 8 hours.
+A new line was built from Woodbridge to Kwinana.
+One of the tracks on the Fremantle line converted to dual track from Cockburn Junction to Fremantle Harbour.
 The Eastern Railway in Perth was converted to dual gauge and a new terminus station built.

-In November 1971, following the discovery of rich nickel deposits, work commenced on converting the 640 kilometre line from Leonora to Esperance including 90 kilometres of track on a new alignment.
+In November 1971, following the discovery of rich nickel deposits, work started on converting the 640 kilometre line from Leonora to Esperance, including 90 kilometres of track on a new alignment.
 The work was completed in September 1974.

-In South Australia, work on Port Pirie to Broken Hill did not start until 1963.
+In South Australia, work on Port Pirie to Broken Hill started in 1963.
 The narrow gauge lines from Gladstone and Peterborough were not converted, with triple gauge yards provided.
 Standard gauge access to Adelaide was not provided.
 From Cockburn to Broken Hill a new railway was built on an improved alignment, avoiding the private Silverton Tramway route.
 The completion of this link enabled the first Indian Pacific to run across the nation in March 1970 from Sydney to Perth.

-Whitlam Government
+1970s

-A new line between Tarcoola and Alice Springs was given the go ahead by the Whitlam Government in 1974.
-Built to replace the narrow gauge Central Australia Railway, the 831 kilometre long line was completed in 1980.
+A new line between Tarcoola and Alice Springs was given the go ahead by the Whitlam government in 1974.
+Built to replace the flood-prone narrow gauge Central Australia Railway, the 831 kilometre long line was completed in 1980.

-Fraser Government
+1980s

-Work on standard gauge access to Adelaide started in 1982, with conversion of the broad gauge south of Red Hill, a new line north of there to Crystal Brook where it met the standard gauge line from Port Pirie to Broken Hill.
-Freight trains began using the line in 1983 with passenger trains following the next year when Keswick Terminal opened.
+Work on standard gauge access to Adelaide started in 1982 with conversion of the broad gauge south of Red Hill.
+A new line went north of there to Crystal Brook, where it met the standard gauge line from Port Pirie to Broken Hill.
+Freight trains began using the line in 1983, and passenger trains in 1984, when Adelaide Parklands Terminal opened.
 With benefits exceeding the cost by 2.8 times over 25 years, Australian National was able to obtain a loan for the funding of the work.